Henry de Bracton: Cosmopolitan outlook

 Bracton imbued the courts of his day with a broad, continental or cosmopolitan outlook.
 The incorporation of Roman law began with Ranulf de Glanvill 140 years before.
 This is demonstrated in Leges Henrici Primi (Laws of Henry I).
 There is some controversy about the true nature of Bracton's Romanism.
 Henry Maine regarded Bracton as a complete fraud, who tried to pass off sheer Romanism as legitimate English law.
 Bracton should for that be completely dismissed as a figure of substance in the formation of English law.
 Frederic William Maitland held the opposite view, positing that Bracton had no real knowledge of Roman law and the portion that he proclaimed was incomplete and shallow.
 They were of the opinion that most, if not all, of the Romanism of Bracton had been derived directly from Azo of Bologna, written before 1211.
 It has proven to be difficult to pinpoint the exact nature of Romanism in Bracton.

 When England was conquered by the Normans in 1066, it came under the influence of the most progressive and best governed system in Europe.
 It also brought a connection with the entire intellectual life of the Continent that had been absent in the Anglo-Saxon days.
 Foreigners came to England to study.
 English youth attended European universities.
 The only English Pope in history, Pope Adrian IV was elected in 1154.
 That can be attributed to Norman influence.
 On the Continent in the 12th and the 13th centuries, there was a renaissance in all learning, especially in legal concepts and writing.
 In Europe, Irnerius, the Four Doctors and Accursius revived the study of civil law.
 These established the school of the Glossators (writers of a "gloss" or short description of the case).
 Gratian systematised canon law.
 The Lombard Libri Feudorum and the French Beaumanoir reduced to some sort of order the customary feudal law of Europe.
 Ranulf de Glanvill and Bracton did the same thing for England by following the spirit of the Continent.

 Bracton was influenced by an early 12th-century lawbook, Leges Edwardi Confessoris.
 It is a collection that purportedly recorded the laws and customs current in the time of Edward the Confessor at the behest of his successor, William the Conqueror.

-William reorganised the land structure in a piecemeal fashion by following the reduction of resistance in various parts of England.
+William reorganised the land structure in a piecemeal fashion, following the reduction of resistance in various parts of England.
 His major lords were granted new titles of the land, but the Anglo-Saxon legal structure was left largely intact, including the traditional sheriff (shire reeve) and courts of shire and hundred.
 Maitland is of the opinion that the law of William I and his successors was biased in favour of all things West Saxon (Wessex) and the Church and eschewed and denigrated all things Danelaw.
 Bracton freely intermixes the Middle English terms such as sac and soc, toll and term, infangthef, utfangthef, thane, dreng, sokeman, hide, geld, hundred, wapentake, bote, wite and wer with Norman French terms such as baron, count, viscount, vavasor, villein, relief, homage, manor.